EndenDragon/nrgRecords.cf/README.md

 * /panelContent/ - Where content for the panels are located and used by the program
 * admins.txt - Seperated by line breaks, this file contains email addresses for logging into the admin panel
 * config.json - Configuration file for ip, port, debug state, google client id, google client secret
+* globalHeaderMSG.json - The global header JSON file stores the message to be displayed globally.
+It also saves the state (enabled/disabled) and category (color effect) of the global header.

 ## URL Format